What are the Best Currency Pairs to Trade?

 In those circumstances, the concept of the “most profitable pair” doesn’t really make any sense.
 What can say however is what is the most actively traded currency pair and that is EURUSD.
 Which according to data from the BIS (the central bank’s banker) turns over some 1.59 trillion dollars per day on average, almost fifty per cent more than the yen and double the daily turnover of the pound in dollar terms.
 By comparison, the total daily turnover in FX markets averaged just over 5 trillion dollars according to the BIS 2016 data.

-The best currency to invest in in 2019?
+The best currency to invest in 2020?

 Investing in a currency implies a long-time horizon and ownership of the underlying assets these characteristics are not usually associated with the short-term margin trading of FX pairs.